Paramahansa Yogananda: Self-Realization Fellowship/Yogoda Satsanga Society of India

 Yogoda Satsanga Society of India (YSS) is a non-profit religious organization founded by Yogananda in 1917.
 In countries outside the Indian subcontinent it is known as the Self-Realization Fellowship.
-Yogananda's dissemination of his teachings is continued through this organization – the Self-Realization Fellowship (SRF) / Yogoda Satsanga Society of India (YSS).
+Yogananda's dissemination of his teachings is continued only through this organization – the Self-Realization Fellowship (SRF) / Yogoda Satsanga Society of India (YSS).
 Yogananda founded the Yogoda Satsanga Society of India in 1917 and then expanded it in 1920 to the United States naming it the Self-Realization Fellowship.
 In 1935, he legally incorporated it in the U.S. to serve as his instrument for the preservation and worldwide dissemination of his teachings.
 Yogananda expressed this intention again in 1939 in his magazine Inner Culture for Self-Realization that he published through his organization: